 Sometimes poor ventilation contributes to unpleasant odors.
 Moisture condensation on walls windows and stagnate air are signs of poor ventilation.
-A qualified Texas Pride technician can inspect your system to determine if this is an issue that should be addressed.
+A qualified Texas Pride Heating & Air technician can inspect your system to determine if this is an issue that should be addressed.
 The technician can also inform you how to solve the ventilation system’s ability to correctly circulate and ventilate indoor air.

 Every person and every home has different needs.
 The threshold of irritancy and triggers that affect people’s health and comfort combine to determine the proper solutions.
 High threshold levels may require simple solutions like a better air filter.
 Low threshold levels may require an air purification system for the reduction of triggers and irritants.
-Texas Pride Heating can provide indoor air improvement product recommendations.
+Texas Pride Heating & Air can provide indoor air improvement product recommendations.